tca19/dict2vec/README.md

   * train word embeddings with a dimension of 100
   * evaluate the embeddings on 11 word similarity datasets

-To directly compile the code and interact with the sotfware, run :
+To directly compile the code and interact with the sotfware, run:

 ```bash
 $ make